There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 Having worked in the pizza restaurant industry for many years, I've made the odd few thousand pizzas in my restaurant career and can knock up a pizza dough from scratch in no time, plus of course, a tasty tomato sauce as well after all that's a big part of the flavour of a pizza isn't it, and it's so easy to make, not to mention cheap!

-In fact, I love pizza and making pizza so much that I actually had a wood-burning pizza oven built into my garden back in 2013, before the pizza ovens you can buy in all the shops were so readily available!
-It cost me a small fortune and was back when I actually had money and could afford that sort of luxury garden fixture!
-It was massive but pretty awesome; I was fun pizza-making in the garden!
+I love pizza and making pizza so much that I had a wood-burning pizza oven built into my garden back in 2013, before the pizza ovens you can buy in all the shops were so readily available!
+It cost me a small fortune, but it was back when I actually had money and could afford that sort of luxury garden fixture!
+It was massive but pretty awesome; I had fun pizza-making in the garden!

-Sadly when I got divorced, I left that home, and the house was sold, but it did increase the value of the house, so not a total waste of money, but I do miss that oven!
+Sadly, when I got divorced, I left that home, and the house was sold.
+However, it did increase the value of the house, so it was not a total waste of money, but I do miss that oven!

-Now I don't suggest going out and buying a wood-burning pizza oven for your garden; if you have an oven in your home, you're all set to make homemade pizza, which tastes better than supermarket or takeaway pizza and can cost you far less.
-It's also fun for the kids to get involved in as well, they love making their own pizzas, and it's a valuable lesson in being more creative in the kitchen for them.
+I don't suggest buying a wood-burning pizza oven for your garden; if you have an oven in your home, you're all set to make homemade pizza, which tastes better than supermarket or takeaway pizza and can cost far less.
+It's also fun for the kids to get involved in.
+They love making their own pizzas, and it's a valuable lesson in being more creative in the kitchen for them.

 Below is my recipe and method for making pizza and pizza sauce at home.
-It's easy and delicious and works every time!
+It's easy, delicious, and works every time!

 Making Your Own Pizza